Enigmatic-Smile/docs/stream/sdks/react-native/reference-v2.md

 ### Fidel.start()

 Starts a card enrollment flow.
 If you set the `programType` to:
-1. `Fidel.ProgramType.transactionStream`, a verified card enrollment flow will be started, for your Transaction Stream program (usually used by Expense Management applications).
+1. `Fidel.ProgramType.transactionStream`, a verified card enrollment flow will be started, for your Transaction Stream program (usually used by Stream applications).
 2. `Fidel.ProgramType.transactionSelect`, a regular card enrollment flow will be started, for your Transaction Select program (usually used by Loyalty applications).

 ### Fidel.verifyCard(params)